-We next compare the new index to the most detailed alternative source of information on Irish rental prices coming from the Daft.ie property advertising website.
-Figure 3 compares the Daft.ie national index (rebased to be comparable) to the LEA index in the paper, showing that the evolution over time of the two are quite similar.
-Overall, the correlation coefficient between the two national indices is 97 per cent.
-The notable difference between the two is that the Daft.ie index shows a larger peak-to-trough swing and stronger recovery whereas the index based on the RTB data shows slightly less volatility.
-This is likely due to some compositional issues, as a potential shortcoming of the Daft.ie data is that they rely on advertised asking prices for rental properties whereas the LEA index is based on the final contracted rent.
-Although widely used, there will also be some properties which do not appear on Daft.ie, perhaps because they are advertised in local outlets or are let through private contacts.
-In Table 2 we summarise the results of the index for both the new (LEA) and existing approaches along with the corresponding year-on-year and quarter-onquarter growth rates.3 According to the new index, overall rents increased by 7.8 per cent year-on-year for Q4 2016, which was up marginally on the Q3 2016 yearon-year growth rate.
-On a quarterly basis, the index was up 2.78 per cent on its Q3 2016 level.
-In both cases, the index follows almost an identical path covering full U-shape from the starting base of 100 in Q3 2007 to reach a low of 76.12 in Q1 2011 for the LEA model and a low of 76.72 one quarter later for the original model.
-Both models show rents then recover steadily, returning to a level fractionally below 100 by the final quarter of data available in Q4 2016.
+In Table 2 we summarise the results of the index for both the new (LEA) and existing approaches along with the corresponding year-on-year and quarter-on-quarter growth rates.
+According to the new index, overall rents increased by 7.8 per cent year-on-year for 2016 quarter 4, which was up marginally on the 2016 quarter 3 year-on-year growth rate.
+On a quarterly basis, the index was up 2.78 per cent on its 2016Q3 level.
+In both cases, the index follows almost an identical path covering full U-shape from the starting base of 100 in 2007Q3 to reach a low of 76.12 in 2011Q1 for the LEA model and a low of 76.72 one quarter later for the original model.
+Both models show rents then recover steadily, returning to fractionally below 100 by the final quarter of data available in 2106Q4.